timschuetz/website/content/about.md

 description: "About"
 ---

 I'm a social scientist, holding a PhD from the University of California, Irvine’s [Department of Anthropology](https://www.anthropology.uci.edu/) and currently an independent researcher affiliated with UC Irvine's [EcoGovLab](https://faculty.sites.uci.edu/fortunlab).
+I also have several years of experience working on design and digital media projects related to open-access research, curriculum, and advocacy.

-My research and teaching focus on the mobilization of data across scientific fields, its role as evidence in legal contexts, and its significance as a shared reference point in social movements.
+My academic research and teaching focus on the mobilization of data across scientific fields, its role as evidence in legal contexts, and its significance as a shared reference point in social movements.
 I study how data practices evolve, the underlying infrastructures and ideologies that shape them, and the contextual factors shaping the analytical and political power of data.

 My recently completed dissertation project [Archival Designs and the Informating of Environmentalism](https://disaster-sts-network.org/content/dissertation-project-informating-environmental-justice) explored the role of data and digital archives amidst the expansion of plastic and petrochemical production in the US, Taiwan, and Vietnam.
 Since 2020, I have been co-developing the [Formosa Plastics Global Archive](https://disaster-sts-network.org/content/formosa-plastics-global-archive-%E5%8F%B0%E7%81%A3%E5%A1%91%E8%86%A0%E6%AA%94%E6%A1%88%E9%A4%A8/essay), a digital workspace supporting a transnational network of researchers and advocates concerned about the operations of the Formosa Plastics Group.